gataca-io/gataca.io/content/posts/ssi-essentials-everything-you-need-to-know-about-decentralized-identity.md

 Below we define the roles of these agents:

 * **Issuers**: Entities that are authorized to issue specific Identity credentials such as universities (issuing student IDs and academic diplomas), governments (national IDs, driver’s licenses, passports, birth certificates, certificate of car ownership), financial institutions (credit scores), hospitals (medical records), employers (employee cards), etc.
 * **Users (holders)**: Individuals or organizations subject of such Identity credentials (that’s you!).
-That is, the credential owners, who store, manage, and share these credentials through the use of a digital ID Wallet.
+That is, the credential owners who store, manage, and share these credentials through the use of a digital ID Wallet.
 * **Verifiers**: Verifiers are service providers that require identity verification and authentication for access to their services (ie. banks, retail stores, insurance companies, hospitals, universities, etc).
 An example of a Verifier is an employer that asks Alice for an authentic Academic Diploma for job qualification.

 Now that we have the players and their roles have been established, let’s explore the backbone of the SSI technology: Blockchain (or Distributed Ledger Technologies, DLTs), DIDs, and VCs.